at-syntax/create-react-library/README.md

 This package is currently in **beta** and under active development.
 Upcoming versions will include:

 - More intuitive template generation
-- Additional templates for licenses
-- GitHub issue and pull request templates
 - Enhanced customization options

 Please report any issues or suggestions in our [GitHub repository](https://github.com/at-syntax/create-react-library/issues).